SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ``swift()``           ``>=`` followed by a version number
 ====================  ===================================================

 ..
+This table is duplicated in USWCAOC in Interoperability/InteractingWithCAPIs.rst

+..
 For the full list in the compiler, see the values of SupportedConditionalCompilationOSs and SupportedConditionalCompilationArches in the file lib/Basic/LangOptions.cpp.